huggingface/blog/safetensors-official.md

 Also, we're looking to release a `1.0` after a few months after being a `transformers` core lib.
-We are considering that it would be enough to be super largely tested because of the large user base, and it would be much easier to commit.
+We are considering that it would be enough to be super largely tested because of the large user base, and it would be much easier to commit to a 1.0.
-The format and the lib have had very few modifications since their inception which is a good sign of stability for us.
+The format and the lib have had very few modifications since their inception which is a good sign of stability.

 We're glad we can make ML one step closer to being safe and efficient for all!